-Accounts and Records has the meaning given in clause 37.1(a).
+Accounts and Records has the meaning given in clause 31.1(a).

-Actual LOR3 Event means AEMO has declared that ‘LOR Load Shedding’ is occurring in the region of the NEM that relates to the Relevant Jurisdiction as a result of a shortfall of available capacity reserves (an actual LOR3) in accordance with the Reserve Level Declaration Guidelines and the NER.

-Adjusted Net Operational Revenue has the meaning given in section 12 of Schedule 4.
+Adjusted Net Operational Revenue has the meaning given in section 11 of Schedule 4.

 AEMO means the Australian Energy Market Operator Limited ACN 072 010 327, or any successor entity that is the market operator from time to time under the National Electricity Law.